jdevfullstack-tutorials/code-testing/README.md

 (most of the time) by
 the developer himself.

-There are on-going debate as to what is considered a unit, say, it can be a component of a program and whether you test first before
+There are on-going debates as to what is considered a unit, say, it can be a component of a program and whether you test first before